Sudiptto/MathAllDay/README.md

-# DeltaMath-Answers
+# Math For All
-Website for the delta math answers extension!
+Website for the delta math answers extension + math problems!